OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-addins.md

 Troubleshooting on mobile can be hard since you may not have the tools you're used to.
 However, one option for troubleshooting on iOS is to use Fiddler (check out [this tutorial on using it with an iOS device](https://www.telerik.com/blogs/using-fiddler-with-apple-ios-devices)).

 > [!NOTE]
 > Modern Outlook on the web on iPhone and Android smartphones is no longer required or available for testing Outlook add-ins.
-Additionally, add-ins aren't supported on Outlook on Android, on iOS, and modern mobile web for on-premises Exchange accounts.
-Certain iOS devices still support add-ins for on-premises Exchange accounts on  classic Outlook on the web.
+Additionally, add-ins aren't supported in Outlook on Android, on iOS, and modern mobile web with on-premises Exchange accounts.
+Certain iOS devices still support add-ins when using on-premises Exchange accounts with classic Outlook on the web.
 For information about supported devices, see [Requirements for running Office Add-ins](../concepts/requirements-for-running-office-add-ins.md#client-requirements-non-windows-smartphone-and-tablet).

 ## Next steps